avoidwork/tenso/README.md

 ## Security
-Tensō uses [lusca](https://github.com/krakenjs/lusca#api) for security as a middleware.
+Tenso uses [lusca](https://github.com/krakenjs/lusca#api) for security as a middleware.
 Please see it's documentation for how to configure it; each method & argument is a key:value pair for `security`.

 ```
 {
 	"security": { ... }
 }
 ```

-## Compression
-Compression is enabled by default, for Clients that support `gzip` or `deflate`.
-Compression will be disabled if `SSL` is enabled.

 ## Rate Limiting
 Rate limiting is controlled by configuration, and is disabled by default.
 Rate limiting is based on `token`, `session`, or `ip`, depending upon authentication method.